cs6tux/class/README.md

 # class

-This is a live demo
+This is a live demo.